I’m always looking for new gear, so I was excited to find out that Redington had released the Vice fly rod aimed at intermediate anglers.

 That said, the Vice rod loses accuracy and feels heavy in high winds at longer distances, so you won’t be able to push it to 100 feet.

 The Redington’s Vice rods come with a lifetime original owner warranty.
-That’s an impressive backing for an affordable fly rod.
+That’s an impressive backing for an affordable rod.
 Unlike some brands, the reel itself is only covered by a material and workmanship defects warranty, which lasts for one year.
-If you damage it while fishing, you’re on your own.
+If you damage it during action, you’re on your own.

 The Vice has been widely reviewed.
 Some anglers love it at short ranges, and others prefer it at 80 feet.
 It lacks a delicate presentation, according to one review – Redington Vice gets in the way of your sense of controlwhtth